cenotelie/hime/sdk-rust/README.md

 # Hime Rust SDK #

-The Rust SDK for the generation of lexers and parsers with [Hime](https://github.com/cenotelie/hime).
+The Hime Rust SDK for the generation of LR and GLR parsers.
 For more information about how to generate parsers using Hime, head to [Hime](https://cenotelie.fr/projects/hime).
 The code for this library is available on [GitHub](https://github.com/cenotelie/hime).
-The API documentation is available on [docs.rs](https://docs.rs/hime_sdk/4.0.0/hime_sdk/).
+The API documentation is available on [docs.rs](https://docs.rs/hime_sdk/latest/hime_sdk/).
 This software is developed by the [Assocation Cénotélie](https://cenotelie.fr/), France.

 ## Usage ##